RaviPatel94/RaviPatel94/README.md

-- 👋 Hi, I’m @RaviPatel94
+- 👋 Hi, I’m Ravi
-- 👀 I’m interested in Frontend
+- 👀 I’m a frontene developer
-- 🌱 I’m currently learning Frontend
+- 🌱 I’m a begginer frontend developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ravi942004@gmail.com
 -